cyippiy/talks-lectures/machine learning for modern javascript developers.md

 # Machine Learning for Modern Javascript Developer  2/27/19
+## Lecturer: Suyash Joshi from Oracle

 ## Big Picture
 * AI is composed of three elements